venusjivani/mantl/roles/elk/README.rst

 This role runs an Elasticsearch cluster via the `Elasticsearch Mesos Framework
 <https://github.com/mesos/elasticsearch>`_.
 It also configures Logstash on all
 nodes to forward logs to that cluster.
-Finally, Kibana is installed on all control nodes and is configured to talk to Elasticsearch and includes a default sample dashboard.
+Finally, Kibana is run via Marathon and is configured to talk to Elasticsearch and includes a default sample dashboard.

 Installation
 ------------

 As of 1.0, the ELK stack is distributed as an addon for Mantl.
-After a successful initial run (from your customized ``terraform.sample.yml``), install it with ``ansible-playbook -e @security.yml addons/elk.yml``.
+After a successful initial run (from your customized ``sample.yml``), install it with ``ansible-playbook -i plugins/inventory/terraform.py -e @security.yml addons/elk.yml``.

 Accessing User Interfaces
 -------------------------